-Weaving a Pashmina Shawl: Understanding the Time and Expertise Required for High-Quality Craftsmanship
+Crafting a Pashmina Shawl: Time & Expertise

 Pashmina shawls are a type of luxurious shawl made from the wool of the pashmina goat, which is native to the Himalayan region of Kashmir.
 The wool is known for its warmth, softness, and fine texture, and is considered to be one of the most precious and valuable natural fibers in the world.